ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 ------------------------------------------

-The design is based on TLSDESC, using a TGOT (as described in [CHERI_ELF_]) for indirection to minimise privilege and enable compartmentalisation.
+The design is based on TLSDESC, using a TGOT (as described in [CHERI_ELF_]) for indirection to minimise privilege and enable compartmentalization.

 TLS static block
 ^^^^^^^^^^^^^^^^